loup-olivia/mse_machLearn/PW11/rapport.md

 - Hidden neurons : 300
 - Optimizer : RMSprop

+The model is a simple MLP (feed-forward network) with a hidden layer layer and an output layer using the softmax activation function.
+For the input we have a vector size of 1568 and the number ouf outpu is equal to the number of features.

 The result of the first run shows an accuracy on the validation set of 0.9743000268936157.

 ![imag](MLP_HOG.png)